-Certain information included in this Annual Report, such as descriptions of Medifast's objectives, goals or targets, constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, Section 21E of the Securities Exchange Act of 1934, as amended and the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements give expectations or forecasts of future events.
-These statements are not guarantees of future performance and are subject to certain risks, uncertainties and other factors, many of which nor beyond the Company's control and are difficult to predict.
+Cortain information included in this Annual Report, such as descriptions of Medifast's objectives, goals or targets, constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1993, Section 21 of the Securities Act litigation Reform Act of 1993, Section 21 of the Securities Act of 1933, as amended, anowaschold of a statements set where the statement of the securities and the order of the securities and the securities and other order as of future events.
+These statements are not guarantees of future performance and are subject to certain risks, uncertainties and other factors, many of which are beyond the Company's control and are difficult to predict.
 Although Medifast believes that the expectations, statements, and assumptions reflected in these forward-looking statements are reasonable, actual results could differ materially from those expressed or implied in the forward-looking statements.
 Risks, uncertainties, and other factors that might cause such differences include, among others.
-Medifast's inability to attract and retain independent OPTAVIA Coaches, increases in competition, litigation, regulatory changes, its planned growth into new domestic and international markets and new channels of distribution and other risks, disruptions in Medifast's supply chain, the impact of the COVID-19 pandemic on Medifast's results, the severity, length and ultimate impact of COVID-19 on people and economies, and uncertainties and factors identified in Medifast's filings with the U.S. Securities and Exchange Commission.
-The reader should not place undue reliance on these forward-looking statements, which speck only as of the date of this report.
+Medifast's inability to attract and retain independent OPTAVIA Coaches, increases in competition, litigation, regulatory changes, its planned growth into new domestic and intenational markets and new channels of distribution, disruptions in Medifast's supply chain, the impact of the COVID-19 pandemic on Medifast's results, and uncertainties and factors identified in Medifast's flings with the U.S. Securities and Exchange Commission.
+The reader should not place undue reliance on these forward-looking statements, which speak only as of the date of this Annual Report.
 Unless legally required, Medifast undertakes no obligation to update publicly any forward-looking statements, whether as a result of new information, future events or otherwise.